Aidan Stokes

-Aidan Nicholas Stokes (born January 14, 2008) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club New York Red Bulls and MLS Next Pro side New York Red Bulls II.
-He is currently a youth international for the United States, having previously played for Wales and England.
+Aidan Nicholas Stokes (born January 14, 2008) is an American professional soccer player who plays as a goalkeeper for club Brentford, on loan from Major League Soccer club New York Red Bulls. and MLS Next Pro side New York Red Bulls II.
+He is currently representing the United States at youth level, having previously played for Wales and England.

 Club career

 New York Red Bulls

 Raised in Totowa, New Jersey, Stokes attended Passaic Valley Regional High School.
 He joined the New York Red Bulls Academy and featured within Red Bulls Academy from the U-15 level up to U-17 level.
 On April 19, 2023, Stokes signed an MLS NEXT Pro contract for the 2023 season, joining the first team on an MLS contract for 2024 through the 2027 MLS season, with an option for 2028.

 On March 20, 2024, Stokes made his professional debut, appearing as a starter for New York Red Bulls II in a 5–1 victory over Hudson Valley Hammers in the first round of the U.S. Open Cup.